Projects

 Schoolyard Trees

 In 2023, Cal Fire dedicated significant funds to schoolyard greening projects in California.
-This landmark initiative has the opportunity to greatly improve student health, equity, and overall quality of life for students in California schools.
+This landmark initiative has the opportunity to greatly improve student health and overall quality of life for students in California schools.

 Unfortunately, many tree plantings in California fail ten years after planting.
 If we are going to create long-term benefits for California’s children, we need to select the trees with the highest likelihood of survival.
-Species selection is further complicated by climate change - the trees that have worked well in the past might not be the best trees for the future.
 Species selection is the number one contributor to the long-term success of an urban tree.
 If the wrong species are planted, they will either not survive or come into conflict with human needs and desires and be removed.

-In this project, we will develop the schoolyard tree data and augment an existing and widely-used web-based tree selection guide, SelecTree, to provide this information to schools, districts, and other stakeholders.
-In collaboration with CAL FIRE, Green Schoolyards America, and other partners, we will develop region-specific, climate-adapted species lists suitable for schoolyard applications.
-These lists will consider species attributes such as ease of care, invasiveness, and educational value, among other considerations.
-Regionally specific information about schoolyard trees will then be made available to the public via SelecTree.
+In this project, we developed the schoolyard tree data and augmented an existing and widely-used web-based tree selection guide, SelecTree, to provide this information to schools, districts, and other stakeholders.
+In collaboration with CAL FIRE, Green Schoolyards America, and other partners, we will developed region-specific, climate-adapted species lists suitable for schoolyard applications.
+These lists considered species attributes such as ease of care and educational value, among other considerations.
+Regionally specific information about schoolyard trees is available to the public via SelecTree.
 Users can query schoolyard trees appropriate to the area and overlay those results with any other species attributes their project requires, such as tree height, foliage type, etc. Or, they can view a list of all schoolyard trees for California.
 Additionally, users can make and share tree lists that they create.
 In this way, decision-makers have regionally specific science-based information upon which to make their tree selections, ensuring that California’s schoolchildren receive all the benefits of a green schoolyard.